martinrossil/star-rating/README.md

 We now have to syncronize the properties and attributes, so when one changes, the other updates aswell.

-We add the static class member observedAttributes() above the cosntructor, to watch for attributes changes.
+We add the static class member observedAttributes() above the constructor, to watch for attributes changes.
 The methos should return an Array of strings, representing the attribute names.
 Be careful, no uppercase characters!